osrf/gazebo_tutorials/architecture/tutorial.md

  This library is used by almost all subsequent libraries.
  It acts as the communication and transport mechanism for Gazebo.
- It currently supports only publish/subscribe, but it's possible to use RPC with minimal effort.
+ It currently supports only publish/subscribe, but it is possible to use RPC with minimal effort.

 ### Physics Library
  * **Dependencies:** Dynamics engine, and Collision Library
  * **External API:** Provides a simple and generic interface to physics simulation
  * **Internal API:** Defines a fundamental interface to the physics library for 3rd party dynamic engines.

- The physics library can use any dynamic engine that conforms to the internal API (TBD).
- It also presents a simple external interface in order to establish a work physics simulation.
+ The physics library provides a simple and generic interface to fundamental simulation components, including rigid bodies, collision shapes, and joints for representing articulation constraints.
+ This interface has been integrated with four open-source physics engines: Open Dynamics Engine (ODE), Bullet, Simbody, and Dynamics, Animation, and Robotics Toolkit (DART).
+ A model described in the Simulation Description Format (SDF) using XML can be loaded by each of these physics engines.
+ This provides access to different algorithm implementations and simulation features.

 ### Collision Library

  * **Dependencies:** 3rd party collision engine